British Rail Class 323: North West

 The 17 West Midlands Railway units to be transferred to Northern once the Class 730s enter service, started to receive "digital modifications" in 2023.
 The first of these trains (323208) was transferred to Northern in October 2023.

-The fleet is currently maintained at Allerton TMD, with units terminating in Manchester stabled at Stockport Edgeley carriage sidings where they receive overnight cleaning as well as Ardwick TMD operated by Siemens, where they are washed alongside the TransPennine Express fleet.
+The fleet is currently maintained at Allerton TMD and Ardwick TMD with units terminating in Manchester stabled at Stockport Edgeley carriage sidings where they receive overnight cleaning.
 The 323s were formerly maintained at Longsight Electric TMD.

 In the future the fleet will be stabled and maintained at Manchester International Depot.

+In late 2025 unit number 323239 was re-livered into a promotional yellow "Bee Network" livery, this was done to mark one year until rail was to be integrated into the Bee Network and to advertise tap and go introduced on the trains.

 Refurbishment

 As part of a refurbishment in the early 2000s, the Class 323 fleet received guard's door control panels in the trailer vehicles.

 Class 323s operated by both Northern Trains and West Midlands Railway received a full refurbishment between 2018 and 2021, with the first refurbished units delivered to West Midlands Railway in February 2019, and the first Arriva Rail North unit (323234) returning on 22 October 2019.
 The rest of fleet was refurbished to the same standard over the following years.

 These works involved the replacement of seat covers, interior and exterior repainting (into the new livery of their respective operators), the installation of a new passenger information system and wheelchair call-for-aid buttons, and the addition of an accessible toilet in place of the original small toilet cubicles, among other modifications.
 The last Class 323 unit to be refurbished (323224) returned to Northern Trains on 23 January 2021, while the last West Midlands Railway 323 unit was returned in 2020.

 Many of these changes were a requirement of the PRM (Persons with Restricted Mobility) TSI, with which all UK trains have to be compliant.